Remote hearings - guidance and frequently asked questions

 Many other regulators and courts across the United Kingdom are holding virtual hearings successfully, and we are all learning from each other about how to make the experience as good as possible for all participants.
 Before the hearing starts, a member of our hearings support team will hold a test call with you so that you are familiar with the technology.
 This usually takes place the day before your hearing.
 They will also be available to help you use the technology, should this be required.

 On the day of the hearing, our panel and the other parties attending will be flexible and patient so that you can participate effectively.
 Shortly before the hearing, a hearings support officer will send the meeting link to you so you can join the hearing when the time comes.
+We will assist with any other individual support needs that you make us aware of.

 Will the public and press be able to observe a virtual hearing?